WHERE ARE YOU BASED OUT OF?

 Currently, we ship throughout Quebec, Canada and in the United States.
 To qualify for free shipping in Quebec and Ontario, you'd have to spend 40$+ per order.
 For the rest of Canada, it's 50$+, and for the US it's 75$+.
 These prices cover shipping costs with either Canada Post, UPS or DHL.
 Anything under these prices we unfortunately can't cover.
 Shipping struggles are real, yo.

 WHEN WILL MY COFFEE BE SHIPPED?

-Orders go out every Wednesday.
+Orders go out every Wednesday, in the early AM.
 If you live in Quebec or in Ontario, this means you should get your coffee by Thursday or Friday by the latest.
 If you live in either Eastern or Western Canada, we're talking about 5 business days (more or less).
 If you're one of our US clients, it'll take around 5-7 business days in order to get to your place.
 These are averages but anomalies do occur.
 We've had clients in the US receive their package in 2 days, but because of multiple variables, these wait times are what we can guarantee to ensure realistic expectations.